arduino/forum-assets/user-guide/user-guide.md

 We only know about you and your project what you tell us.
 If you tell us your level of experience with electronics or micro-controllers, we can tailor our answer to your level of knowledge.
 We also don't know if you have problems with English or language or communications in general unless you tell us.
 We can be sympathetic about things we know about, but if you don't tell us we don't know.

 **More information:**
-There is more information in the replies below.
+There is more information below.

 **Making your first post:**
 Now please go to the [forum index](https://forum.arduino.cc/categories), select the right section and make your first post.